monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/README.md

 ![https://github.com/monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/blob/master/images.md/Model-building-tools-Data-Science%2023.jpg](https://github.com/monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/blob/master/images.md/Model-building-tools-Data-Science%2023.jpg "https://github.com/monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/blob/master/images.md/Model-building-tools-Data-Science%2023.jpg")

 #### Phase 5—Operationalize:

-Data Science operationalize - EdurekaIn this phase, you deliver final reports, briefings, code and technical documents.
+Data Science operationalize -In this phase, you deliver final reports, briefings, code and technical documents.
 In addition, sometimes a pilot project is also implemented in a real-time production environment.
 This will provide you a clear picture of the performance and other related constraints on a small scale before full deployment.

 #### Phase 6—Communicate results:

 Now it is important to evaluate if you have been able to achieve your goal that you had planned in the first phase.
 So, in the last phase, you identify all the key findings, communicate to the stakeholders and determine if the results of the project are a success or a failure based on the criteria developed in Phase 1.

 ### Case Study: Diabetes Prevention

 What if we could predict the occurrence of diabetes and take appropriate measures beforehand to prevent it?
 In this use case, we will predict the occurrence of diabetes making use of the entire lifecycle that we discussed earlier.
 Let’s go through the various steps.